-The estimates of natural mortality (0.1444 yr-1 and 0.1549 yr-1 for females and males, respectively) were higher than suggested by the medians of the prior distributions used in this assessment and the 2015 assessment.
-Fixing M at lower values than those estimates resulted in a recruitment pattern immediately before the fishery started of reduced recruitment.
+The estimates of natural mortality ( $0.1444 \text{ yr}^{-1}$ and $0.1549 \text{ yr}^{-1}$ for females and males, respectively) were higher than suggested by the medians of the prior distributions used in this assessment and the 2015 assessment.
+Fixing M at lower values than those estimates resulted in a pattern of reduced recruitment immediately before the fishery started.
 This suggests that the model is doing what it can to reduce the number of observations of older fish in the data.
-The estimates of M fall within the 95% confidence interval of the prior distribution (0.0425-0.237), and are shown in Figure 43.
+The estimates of M fall within the 95% confidence interval of the prior distribution (0.0425-0.237), and are shown in Figure 44.

-Estimating M is difficult in stock assessments, and the parameters may represent model misspecification instead of the actual life-history trait.
-However, when alternative models to the base case model, the estimates of M were rarely less than 0.14 yr-1 (Table 26).
-Uncertainty in the estimated M was also much less than the range of the prior (Figure 43).
-The assumption that appeared to have the largest effect on M was introducing dome-shaped selectivity in the midwater trawl fleet made M smaller (Table 26).
+Estimating M is difficult in stock assessments, and the estimated values may represent model misspecification instead of the actual life-history trait.
+However, in alternative models to the base case model, the estimates of M were rarely less than $0.14 \text{ yr}^{-1}$ (Table 29).
+Uncertainty in the estimated M was also much less than the range of the prior (Figure 44).
+The assumption that appeared to have the largest effect on M was introducing dome-shaped selectivity in the midwater trawl fleet, which made M smaller (Table 29).

-Selectivity curves were estimated for commercial and survey fleets.
-The estimated selectivity, retention, and keep (the product of selectivity and retention) curves for the trawl and hook-and-line fleets are shown in Figure 44.
+Selectivity curves were estimated for commercial and survey fleets and parameter estimates are provided in Table 24.
+The final base model assumed asymptotic selectivity (double-normal selectivity curve) for each fishery, except for the midwater trawl fishery.
+The NWFSC and Triennial surveys both used spline curves.
+All selectivity curves were length-based and are the same shape as in the 2015 benchmark.
+Time blocks were used for the bottom trawl, midwater trawl and hook-and-line fisheries as indicated in Table 21.
+The estimated selectivity, retention, and keep (the product of selectivity and retention) curves for the trawl and hook-and-line fleets are shown in Figure 45.
 The selectivity curves showed a shift to larger fish in 2002 for the bottom trawl fishery and a shift to smaller fish in 2003 for the hook-and-line fishery.
-The bottom trawl shift is consistent with the introduction of the RCA and gear restrictions (shoreward of the RCA) that virtually eliminated fishing in shelf habitats where smaller Widow Rockfish would more likely be encountered.
+The bottom trawl shift is consistent with the introduction of the RCA and gear restrictions (shoreward of the

+RCA) that virtually eliminated fishing in shelf habitats where smaller Widow Rockfish would more likely be encountered.
 Around this same time, the fixed-gear RCA specifications began preventing fishing between 30 and 100 fm.